Higher-dimensional Auslander-Reiten theory on $(d+2)$-angulated categories: Abstract

 \section{Abstract}

-\baselineskip=16pt Let $\C$ be an $(d+2)$-angulated category with an $d$-suspension functor $\Sigma^d$.
-Our main results show that every Serre functor on $\C$ is an $(d+2)$-angulated functor.
-We also show that $\C$ has a Serre functor $\mathbb{S}$ if and only if $\C$ has Auslander-Reiten $(d+2)$-angles.
+\baselineskip=16pt Let $\C$ be a $(d+2)$-angulated category with $d$-suspension functor $\Sigma^d$.
+Our main results show that every Serre functor on $\C$ is a $(d+2)$-angulated functor.
+We also show that $\C$ has a Serre functor $\mathbb{S}$ if and only if $\C$ has Auslander--Reiten $(d+2)$-angles.
 Moreover, $\tau_d=\mathbb{S}\Sigma^{-d}$ where $\tau_d$ is $d$-Auslander-Reiten translation.
-These results generalize the works by Bondal-Kapranov and Reiten-Van den Bergh.
-In addition, we prove that for a strongly functorially finite subcategory $\X$ of $\C$, the quotient category $\C/\X$ is an $(d+2)$-angulated category if and only if $(\C,\C)$ is an $\X$-mutation pair, and if and only if $\tau_d\X =\X$.
-This generalizes a result by J{\o}rgensen who proved the equivalence between the first and the third conditions for triangulated categories. \\[0.5cm] \textbf{Key words:} $(d+2)$-angulated categories; Auslander-Reiten $(d+2)$-angles; Serre duality.\\[0.2cm] \textbf{ 2010 Mathematics Subject Classification:} 16G70; 18E30; 18E10.
+These results generalize work by Bondal-Kapranov and Reiten-Van den Bergh.
+As an application, we prove that for a strongly functorially finite subcategory $\X$ of $\C$, the quotient category $\C/\X$ is a $(d+2)$-angulated category if and only if $(\C,\C)$ is an $\X$-mutation pair, and if and only if $\tau_d\X =\X$.\\[0.5cm] \textbf{Keywords:} $(d+2)$-angulated categories; Auslander-Reiten $(d+2)$-angles; Serre functor\\[0.2cm] \textbf{ 2020 Mathematics Subject Classification:} 16G70; 18G80